lama8813/lama8813/README.md

 - 👋 Hi, I’m Lama
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning SQL and R
-- 💞️ Any Advice is welcome
+- 💞️ Any advice is welcome